Self Tape Tools for Auditions

 Tripod

-I love packing light and this travel tripod fits perfectly into my carry-on luggage.
-I don't bring any additional camera gear when I am travelling so this tripod is more than enough to hold my phone at the right level.
+When I'm traveling, I like to pack as light as possible, and this tripod easily fits into a backpack or carry-on bag.
+I don't bring additional camera gear on most trips, and this tripod is more than capable of holding a phone at the proper height for self-tapes.

 Audio

 As you start to build a more sophisticated self-taping setup, you'll probably want to get an external microphone.
 The on-board microphones on cell phones and cameras aren't known for capturing the highest quality sound.
-A lot of actors (myself included) prefer to use a shotgun mic for audition purposes.
+A lot of actors (myself included) prefer to use an external mic for audition purposes.
 I've listed two of my favorites below.

 Kasonic Adjustable Microphone Boom Stand

 A shotgun mic can be used on-camera or attached to a stand.
 I prefer the microphone to be closer to me than to the reader so I put mine on a microphone stand.
 I typically angle the mic so that it is below me, just out of frame.
-I like this stand from Kasonic because it comes with a clothespin style microphone holder which works best for shotgun mics like the Takstar and Diety.
+I like this stand from Kasonic because it comes with a clothespin style microphone holder which works best for shotgun mics.

 Note: if you do use a microphone stand with one of the shotgun mics above, you will need a microphone extension cable.